How to Vet Nearshore Engineers: Process, Checks & Examples Skip to main content

 Role scoping

-We start with the specific role: stack, seniority, team workflow, product environment, and any security or compliance requirements.
-This scoping shapes every stage.
-Nothing is generic.
+We start with the real role: stack, seniority, workflow, product context, and any security or compliance constraints.
+That shapes the rest of the screen.

 Technical evaluation